Opening RemarksMary Beth GoodmanDeputy Secretary GeneralOECD

 07:00 - 07:45

-Blue Dot Network Certification Award Ceremony
+Blue Dot Network Certification Ceremony

-The Certification Award Ceremony will celebrate the first infrastructure projects to have earned the Blue Dot certification for meeting the highest standards of sustainability and delivering positive economic, social, and environmental outcomes.
+The Certification Ceremony will celebrate the first infrastructure projects to have earned the Blue Dot certification for meeting the highest standards of sustainability and delivering positive economic, social, and environmental outcomes.
 This distinguished event highlights global leadership and innovation in responsible infrastructure development.

 The ceremony is open to all participants of the 2025 Conference on Infrastructure Governance.

-08:45 - 09:00
+08:00 - 09:00

 Significant new investment in infrastructure is needed for countries to reach the Paris Agreement and protect communities against climate change.
 But there are barriers to delivering the infrastructure at the pace and scale needed, such as financial constraints, permitting barriers, rising infrastructure costs and labour shortages.